May 06

 About me

-I grew up in the Bay Area, graduated from Yale, and briefly worked in public policy before making my way into startups.
+I grew up in the Bay Area, graduated from Yale majoring in History, and briefly worked in public policy before making my way into startups.
+Since then, I’ve worked across telcomms, healthcare, recruiting tech, and B2B SaaS, and been on the operating and investing side.
 I’m also a classically trained violist and conductor.

-I have a newsletter focusing on the talent space: https://linuslu.substack.com/
+I have a newsletter focusing on talent: https://linuslu.substack.com/

 What I’m currently interested in